-My husband told me this during our family devotions.
-I had that thought in the back of my mind the past couple of years—I didn’t know how to express it.
+My husband told me this during one of our family devotions.
+I had that thought in the back of my mind—I just didn’t know how to express it.
 Now he conveyed the thought perfectly.
 As a Bible worker, my husband has the heroic yet daunting task of going out into the streets of the urban jungle, knocking on doors that slam in his face, striking up conversations with strangers, and discovering the ones who want to know God.

 When he got the Bible work job in Georgia, we were excited.
 We had our moving day marked.
 We were packed and ready to go when our landlord called to tell us the current resident had pushed his moving-out date back.
 So our landlord provided a temporary place for us to live for two weeks until we could move into our home.
 Disappointed, I tried to prepare myself for the hassle of moving—twice.

 Upon arrival at the temporary apartment, our neighbors stepped out to introduce themselves and welcome us.
 People in Georgia are friendly!
 I thought.
 The welcome was nice, but it wasn’t fun living out of boxes and eating off plastic plates and with plastic forks for two weeks—not to mention combating a temporary roach problem.
 Still, I knew we were supposed to be there.
 I knew we had been delayed for at least two reasons: *Mike and *Stacy.

 “Do you mind?”
 Mike would ask as he held his lighter and cigarette up.
 Mike, a very nice and gentle young man, would strike up conversations with my husband as he smoked.
 They talked out by the porch a couple of times for much of the evening while I was inside caring for the baby.
 Mike lived with a young lady, Stacy, his ex-girlfriend.
 I never met Stacy, but one time while she was in her car, she waved at me; I waved back.
 That was about all I knew of her.